OrchardCMS/OrchardCore/src/docs/reference/modules/ContentTransfer/README.md

 # Content Transfer (`OrchardCore.ContentTransfer`)

 This feature provides you a way to bulk import and export content using Excel files.
-One the feature is enabled, you can navigate to `Content` > `Bulk Transfers` to import/export files.
+One the feature is enabled, you can navigate to `Content` > `Bulk Import` to import data.
+To bulk export data using Excel, navigate to `Content` > `Bulk Export`.

 ## Adding a Custom Part Importer